nvlled/notes/abstractions.md

 moving code around, e.g., refactoring.
 It's harder to create abstractions that simplifies code or enables more complex expressions.
-Yes, it's harder, but don't it stop you from trying.
+Yes, it's harder, but don't let it stop you from trying.
 Even simple abstractions in the `colonizeSolarSystem` goes a long way.